 A. Requirement for Verification.
 The Authority shall require verification in all cases where an individual claims protection against an action involving such individual proposed to be taken by the Authority.
-Verification of a claimed incident or incidents of actual or threatened domestic violence, dating violence or stalking may be accomplished in one of the following three ways: 1.
-By completing a HUD-approved form 2.
-Other documentation - by providing to the Authority signed statement by an employee, agent, or volunteer of a victim service provider, an attorney, or a medical professional, from whom the victim has sought assistance in addressing the domestic violence, dating violence or stalking, or the effects of the abuse, described in such documentation.
+Verification of a claimed incident or incidents of actual or threatened domestic violence, dating violence or stalking may be accomplished in one of the following three ways:

+- 1. By completing a HUD-approved form; - 2.
+Other documentation by providing to the Authority signed by an employee, agent, or volunteer of a victim service provider, an attorney, or a medical professional, from whom the victim has sought assistance in addressing the domestic violence, dating violence or stalking, or the effects of the abuse, described in such documentation.
 The professional providing the documentation must sign and attest under penalty of perjury (28 U.S.C.
-1746) to the professional's belief that the incident or incidents in question are bona fide incidents of abuse meeting the requirements of the applicable definition(s) set forth in this policy.
-The victim of the incident or incidents of domestic violence, dating violence or stalking described in the documentation must also sign and attest to the documentation under penalty of perjury.
-3. Police or court record - by providing to the Authority a Federal, State, tribal, territorial, or local police or court record describing the incident or incidents in question.
+1746) to the professional's belief that the incident or incidents in question meet the applicable definitions for protections and remedies under VAWA.
+The victim of the incident or incidents of domestic violence, dating violence or stalking described in the documentation must also sign and attest to the documentation under penalty of perjury; - 3.
+A record of a Federal, State, tribal, territorial, or local law enforcement agency, court, or administrative agency that documents the incident of domestic violence, dating violence, sexual assault, or stalking.
+Examples of such records include police reports, protective orders, and restraining orders, among others.